Fannie Gallaher: Personal secretary

 In 1884 she was employed as personal private secretary to Adeline Marie Russell.
 Duchess of Bedford and a campaigner for penal reform.
 Gallaher continued in this job until 1920 when Russell died and left her with an annuity of £400 per year.

 Death and legacy

 Fannie Gallaher died at St. Georges Retreat, nursing home in Ditchling, Sussex on 22 December 1935.
+Fannie's funeral service took place at the Church of Our Lady, Chesham Bois, Buckinghamshire.
+She was interred in the churchyard at nearby Chenies, next to Adeline, Duchess of Bedford, her employer of thirty-one years.

 An anthology notes that Gallaher and Laffan's works described Irish urban settings in a new way that was continued by James Joyce and James Stephens.